Court Rules That Contract Dispute Between Two Asian Companies Should Not be Decided in California.

 The plaintiff appealed the trial court’s order on the grounds that the court abused its discretion by refusing to enforce the mandatory forum selection clause.
 The plaintiff also argued that the court erred by granting the motion to dismiss pursuant to the forum non conveniens doctrine.
 The court rejected the defendant’s forum non conveniens arguments, finding that the defendant could hardly justify this argument since it was the one that likely suggested California as the mandatory forum.

-Legal Translation Services for Chinese, Japanese, and Taiwanese Commercial Contract Disputes
+Legal Translation Services for Chinese, Japanese, Taiwanese, Thai, Korean Commercial Contract Disputes

 However, the court did agree with the lower court that the matter should be dismissed due to a lack of any connection with California.
 The court held that neither party were California corporations and neither had any connection to California besides the forum selection clause.
 Thus, California had no public interest whatsoever in having a dispute between two Asian companies decided by a California court.